-Try a thematic approach to crafting your story, and organize your experiences around answering who you are, what you’ve learned, and what you offer.
+Try a thematic approach to crafting your story, and organize your experiences around who you are, what you’ve learned, and what you offer.

 What soft and hard skills did you use across roles?
-What topics, questions, or problems have you engaged with throughout your career, even within totally different settings?
+What topics, questions, or problems have you engaged throughout your career, even within totally different settings?

 The work of thematically surveying your experiences is not only great for setting up your career narrative, but it can also be tremendously helpful for the substantive work of figuring out what you actually want to do.